-The 2019 Annual General Meeting of the Coastguard Association is scheduled to take place at 10:00 on Saturday 28th March 2020 at The Cobb, Tutt Head, Mumbles Road, Swansea SA3 4EX.
+The 2020 Annual General Meeting of the Coastguard Association is scheduled to take place at 10:00 on Saturday 28th March 2020 at The Cobb, Tutt Head, Mumbles Road, Swansea SA3 4EX.
 This is always a great opportunity to meet the committee members either socially or during the AGM, and to share thoughts and ideas.
 If you can make it, we would love to meet you there?
 Put the date in your diary now…

-To download the 2018 CGA minutes click the link below:
+To download the latest CGA minutes click the link below:

 Thank you to Ross-shire and Suntherland District Coastguard Association for their recent donation.